-Until now, I have noted features as if it were possible to identify something as a feature upon seeing a singular instance of it upon the first time.
+Until now, I have noted features as if it were possible to identify something as a feature upon seeing a singular instance of it during a first encounter.
 In fact, it is recurrence that allows us to see features as what they are, subtitles, regular text, titles, captions, and so forth.
 Recurrent features also provide reading with resources for structuring itself and get at the informational content of the text.
 Links and linkages do not appear physically in the text: they are the product of the work of reading.
 The different characteristics therefore mark out physical terrain; but they also mark out conceptual terrain.
-In the course of its unfolding history, reading organizes itself to establish ephemeral and situated relations between the different parts so that from the organized whole emerges the sense of one narrative.
+In the course of its unfolding history, reading organizes itself to establish ephemeral and situated relations between the different parts of the text(ure) so that from the organized whole emerges the sense of one narrative.
 The most basic technique for establishing a relation between multiple pieces of the same type (within main text, titles, captions) and different type of text (across title, caption, main text) is the preservation of a word, a category, or a category device across the spatial and temporal gap in the reading|text pair (Figure 3).
-The definite article "the," personal pronouns ("it"), and possessive pronouns ("its"), are other means that preserve the presence of a previously introduced entity.
+The definite article 'the,' personal pronouns ('it'), and possessive pronouns ('its'), are other means that preserve the presence of a previously introduced entity.

 Examples of the way in which recurrence is used to provide resources for linking different parts of the text abound in this article, which a closer inspection of the first few lines and images of the article shows (Figure 3).
-The term "plume" first appears in the title and then is repeated in the caption; the adjective "volcanic" is repeated from title to first paragraph, and so is the category term "moon."
-The "probe" in the title and the "spacecraft" are not the same terms but they can be read to belong to the same category, and, following the above-noted cultural heuristics, should be read that way.
-The category-bound nature of the verbs spying and seeing allows us to read the images to be the result of this spying.
-The definite article "the," which appears twice in the caption, provides a resource for reading to seek the first appearance of the two items thus identified.
+The term 'plume' first appears in the title and then is repeated in the caption; the adjective 'volcanic' is repeated from title to first paragraph, and so is the category term 'moon.'
+The 'probe' in the title and the 'spacecraft' are not the same terms but they can be read to belong to the same category, and, following the above-noted cultural heuristics, should be read that way.
+The categorybound nature of the verbs spying and seeing allows us to read the images to be the result of this spying.
+The definite article 'the,' which appears twice in the caption, provides a resource for reading to seek the first appearance of the two items thus identified.
 Some linkages become possible when a term is associated with another term (or a name), so that the second term (name) in fact constitutes a resource for repeating the first.
-Thus, the moon category appears in the title, then is repeated in the first (boldface typed) paragraph where it appears together with the name "Io."
-In the second paragraph, Tvashtar is identified as "Io's" volcano rather than as some unspecified moon's volcano, the way in which it appears in the title.
-But because of the association deriving from collocation in the first full paragraph, reading knows Io to be the moon it first encountered in the title.
+Thus, the moon category appears in the title, then is repeated in the first (boldface typed) paragraph where it appears together with the name 'Io.'
+In the second paragraph, Tvashtar is identified as 'Io's' volcano rather than as some unspecified moon's volcano, the way in which it appears in the title.
+But because of the association deriving from collocation in the first full paragraph, reading knows lo to be the moon it first encountered in the title.